-If you're thinking about having medical treatment in another European country, it's important to understand how it works and the risks involved.
+If you're thinking about having medical treatment in another country, it's important to understand how it works and the risks involved.

 If you do not follow the correct procedures, you may have to pay the full costs of your treatment.

-Your European Health Insurance Card (EHIC) or UK Global Health Insurance Card (GHIC) does not cover going abroad for medical treatment.
+Your European Health Insurance Card (EHIC) or UK Global Health Insurance Card (GHIC) does not cover going abroad for planned medical treatments.